-The Public Defense Services Commission has issued qualification standards for court appointed counsel listing the minimum training and practice requirements that attorneys must have before representing juvenile clients.
+The Public Defense Services Commission has issued qualification standards for court appointed counsel listing the minimum training and practice requirements that attorneys must have before representing young clients in juvenile delinquency cases.
 OPDS has also issued Best Practices for Oregon Public Defense Providers and a statement on the role of counsel for children and youth.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 Oregon does not have specific juvenile court rules at the statewide level, but local court rules may apply to juvenile proceedings in a given jurisdiction.